44jovi/tdd-practice/README.md

 ## About

-- A TDD exercise following feedback from a live external coding process review (recorded)
+- A TDD exercise, working on the feedback from a live external coding process review (recorded)

 ---